mklarqvist/StormBitmaps/README.md

 ### Approach 1: SIMD-acceleration of bitmaps

-Set intersections of bitmapcan be trivially vectorized with all available SIMD-instruction sets.
+Set intersections of bitmaps can be trivially vectorized with all available SIMD-instruction sets.
 The bit-wise population count (`popcnt`) operation consumes most of the elapsed time.

 Example C++ implementation using SSE4.1 instructions:
 ```c++